I’ve moved to a part-time job twice, I love it and think you’re missing out if you don’t try it.

 A marketer from NYC that gets paid $40/hr and works 50 hours per week.
 Her annual income is $96,000.
 The truth is, though, that she doesn’t want to work that much.
 She wants to open a small business and devote her time to that.

-Therefore, she decides to start working 4 days per week.
-So basically go part-time.
-Her income goes down to $76,800 per year but voila she has one extra day to work on her dreams EVERY WEEK.
+Therefore, she drops to a 4-day week.
+Her income drops to $76,800/yr but voila she has a whole day to dedicate to her dreams EVERY WEEK.

 5 – Reduced Taxes